Lowe homers as Rays overcome Ohtani to defeat Angels 3-1

 TRAINER’S ROOM

 Rays: P Diego Castillo was placed on the injured list, retroactive to Tuesday, due to right groin tightness.
-Manager Kevin Cash was hopeful that the right-hander could be activated after 10 days.
+Cash was hopeful that the right-hander could be activated after 10 days.
 The Rays filled the spot by activating right-hander Pete Fairbanks (right rotator cuff strain). … 1B Randy Arozarena — who is in a 1 for 17 slump — got the night off.

 Angels: 3B Anthony Rendon was placed on the injured list after fouling a ball of his left knee on Monday. … OF Justin Upton and C Max Stassi were not in the lineup.
-Upton bruised his right knee during Tuesday’s game and Stassi was still feeling the effects from falling into a railing near Tampa Bay’s dugout while trying to catch a foul ball. … P Félix Peña (right hamstring strain) is ready to come off the injured list but manager Joe Maddon said there isn’t a spot to put him in the bullpen at the moment.
+Upton bruised his right knee during Tuesday’s game and Stassi was still feeling the effects from falling into a railing near Tampa Bay’s dugout while trying to catch a foul ball. … P Félix Peña (right hamstring strain) is ready to come off the injured list but Maddon said there isn’t a spot to put him in the bullpen at the moment.

 UP NEXT

 Los Angeles’ Andrew Heaney (1-2, 5.25 ERA) has 30 strikeouts in his last four starts, but the left-hander is 0-3 in four career starts against the Rays.
-RHP Collin McHugh (0-1, 10.13 ERA) will open for Tampa Bay
+RHP Collin McHugh (0-1, 10.13 ERA) will open for Tampa Bay.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports